michaellass/archlinux-java-run/README.md

 ```

 ## Available features

 * javafx: Test if JVM provides support for JavaFX.
+For JVM versions above 8
+  this will modify the module path and the list of loaded modules to make
+  JavaFX available. **CAUTION**: Software developed for Java >8 using JavaFX
+  typically provides and loads its own copy of OpenJFX.
+The feature should not
+  be requested in this case.

 ## Examples
 * Launch java in version 8 or below: